April-hash/TRIBE_SALES_ANALYSIS/README.md

 # Conclusion

->  The analysis shows that Prosper Tribe’s revenue is driven primarily by a small set of high-performing products and sales channels.
+>  The analysis shows that Tribe’s revenue is driven primarily by a small set of high-performing products and sales channels.
 While these segments generate most of the revenue, several products and channels underperform, presenting opportunities for strategic improvement.

 >  Focusing on optimizing underperforming areas while strengthening top performers can lead to improved overall sales performance.